dgmstuart/dgmstuart.github.io/_posts/2016-02-18-octopress-2-vs-octopress-3.markdown

 then it was only an implementation detail - not anything I needed to worry about.

-Now the message has changed - the new repo proudly declares:

-> Octopress 3.0 – Jekyll's Ferrari

-> Octopress is an obsessively designed toolkit for writing and deploying
-> Jekyll blogs

 ## Face it: you're a Jekyll blogger.
 You always were